Updated

 - A healthcare provider intentionally conceals wrongdoing,

-- There is a foreign body that has no therapeutic or diagnostic purpose or effect inside the injured person, or
+- There is a foreign body that has no therapeutic or diagnostic purpose or effect inside you, or

-- A minor’s parent has colluded with the defendant’s insurer or a health care provider not to bring a malpractice action on behalf of the injured minor.2
+- A minor’s parent has colluded with the defendant’s insurer or a health care provider not to bring a malpractice action on behalf of the injured minor.7

-A healthcare provider is negligent if he or she fails to use the level of skill, knowledge, and care that other reasonably careful practitioners would use in the same or similar circumstances.
+A medical professional is negligent if they fail to use the level of skill, knowledge, and care that other reasonably careful practitioners would use in the same or similar circumstances.

 Establishing the standard of care generally requires the testimony of one or more expert witnesses.

-In addition, the plaintiff must prove that the defendant’s breach of the standard of care actually caused the plaintiff’s injuries.
+In addition, you must prove that the defendant’s breach of the standard of care actually caused your injuries.

 In other words, it is not enough that the outcome of a particular treatment or diagnosis was wrong.
-There must have been something that the doctor should or should not have done and which resulted in injury to a patient.
+There must have been something that the doctor should or should not have done and which resulted in injury to you.

 Legal references: